simpleinjector/Documentation/source/azurefunctionsintegration.rst

 `Function1Handler` is a plain-old C# object, which contains the code extracted from the Azure Function.
 It implements the application-defined `IRequestHandler<TRequest, TResult>` interface.
 The addition of this interface allows the `IMediator` implementation to dispatch the request to the correct underlying handler, and additionally allows cross-cutting concerns to be applied around the execution of those handlers.

-The previous code samples showed classes that either used or implemented `IMediator`, `IRequest<TResult>`, or `IRequestHandler<TRequest, TResult>`.
+The previous code samples showed usages of the `IMediator`, `IRequest<TResult>`, and `IRequestHandler<TRequest, TResult>` interfaces.
 The listing below shows their definitions:

 .. code-block:: c#